Albert R. Stuart: Episcopacy

 Henry Louttit, recalls in his booklet, Saints of the Diocese of Georgia how Bishop Stuart was often the only white voice for integration in Savannah willing to speak on TV.
+In 1965, he confronted St. John's Church over its refusal to integrate.
 He remembers him speaking up for integration on a visit to Trinity Episcopal Church in Stateboro saying,This is a free country.
 You can belong to any kind of church you wish, but the Episcopal Church has never asked anyone why they were coming to the church.
 We are not starting asking people now.
 This church is open to anyone who wishes to worship.He also told a Diocesan Convention that,The solution of the problem of our society lies not in the realm of law but in the realm of faith and grace.

 In 1957, Stuart dedicated a newly acquired Diocesan House on East Bay Street in Savannah as the diocesan headquarters.
 At that time, there were 9,976 communicants in the Episcopal Diocese of Georgia.

 He served as diocesan bishop through 1971.
 He died two years later and was buried on Holy Saturday of that year, April 21, 1973.